leekurg/PopupKit/README.md

 press **Add package**.
 After that, you should complete the [integration](#integration-into-the-app).

 ## Known issues
+❌ `NavigationStack` is not working inside a `cover`\
-❌ `NavigationStack` is not working inside a `cover` and `fullscreen`\
+❌ `NavigationStack` is not working inside a dismissable `fullscreen`.
+Fullscreen with `DismissalScroll.none` is fine.\
-❌ Taps handling withing any `PopupKit`'s presentation layer is completly broken in `iOS 18.0`.
-Hope this will be fixed in future versions of the system.
+❌ User interactions with the underneath content is blocked during any `PopupKit`'s presentation. thanks to `iOS 18` hit\
+testing breaking changes.

 ## Roadmap
 - [x] Notification
 - [x] Cover
 - [x] Fullscreen
+- [ ] Confirmation dialog
 - [ ] Fix [known issues](#known-issues)
 - [ ] Popup: customizable analogue to system alert with or without buttons
 - [ ] \(Optional) Push navigation: customizable system-like navigation stack.
 At least I'm going to give it a try 🙈.